sabbirshawon/form_validation/readme.md

     git clone https://github.com/sabbirshawon/report_form.git
     ```

-2. Create a database named `db_task` in phpmyadmin then Export the file from `db/db_task.sql` folder.
+2. Create a database named `db_task` in phpmyadmin then Import the file from `db/db_task.sql` folder into database.

 3. Run the file in browser: `localhost/report_form`